Languages Spoken in India: A Guide for Businesses Entering the Indian Market

 Did you know there is a 36% chance that two randomly selected Indians will share a language they both understand, according to an analysis of the 2011 Census?

-India has 22 official languages, and to connect meaningfully with your target audience, itโ€™s essential to select the right language(s) and establish a localization strategy that resonates with specific regions and communities.
+The 22 Constitutionally Recognized Languages in India. and to connect meaningfully with your target audience, it’s essential to select the right language(s) and establish a localization strategy that resonates with specific regions and communities.

 This guide is here to help you make informed choices about Indian languages and give you the tools to craft a successful entry plan.